christianityorigins/website/books/_posts/2024-10-14-scythians-new-world.md

     *   In 1926, archaeologist George Carter found a cemetery with skulls having distinctly Caucasian features alongside Native American artifacts.
 Radiocarbon dating placed them at 3000 BCE.
 Instead of reanalysis, the Smithsonian buried the bones and the report.
 *   **The Sunken Scythian Harbor Off Cuba.**
     *   In 2001, Paulina Zelitsky’s company ADC discovered massive stone structures 2,200 feet down off Guanahacabibes, Cuba.
 The world ignored it as “natural formations” after National Geographic refusal.
 In 2013, a Cuban Navy ROV took high‑res sonar and found carved granite plinths with Macedonian‑style rosettes and a curved bronze ram with a serpent‑head fitting.
 The bronze alloy: 78% copper, 10% tin, 12% lead — the exact prescription for Bosporan naval rams (vs. Roman Mediterranean).
 A sample retrieved by a Canadian salvager in 2020 underwent metallographic stress testing.
 The crystalline deformation indicates ramming action.
 A Carthaginian‑Bosporan quadrireme lies in the Cuban abyss.
 The site’s depth corresponds to rapid sea‑level rise after the final collapse (post‑900 CE), suggesting the harbor was submerged by tectonic subsidence in a single event that cut off the last remnants.
+*   **The "Grand Canyon" Scythian Vaults**
+    *   In 1909, the Arizona Gazette reported a massive underground citadel in the Grand Canyon with "Oriental/Egyptian" artifacts.
+The Smithsonian immediately classified it as a "hoax.".
+The Real Identity: These weren't Egyptians; they were Scythian-Bosporan mineral prospectors.
+The "Silver Bank": The Grand Canyon was the Hegemony’s strategic metals reserve.
+Local Hopi legends speak of "Ant People" (a corruption of Anatolian or Aryan administrators) who led them into underground cities during the 535 CE volcanic winter.
 *   **The Bat Creek Stone (Tennessee):**
     *   Found in a Native American burial mound.
     *   Inscription in Paleo-Hebrew reads "For Judah."